- Job Titles

 Is the role of a director higher than a manager?

 Yes, the role of a director is higher than that of a manager.
-Directors report directly to the CEO, board, or shareholders, depending on the organization.
-In short, they’re the ones who manage the managers.
+Directors report directly to the CEO, board, or shareholders, making them responsible for overseeing managerial functions.

 -